cunnie/writings/NaNoWriMo.md

 Right Thing, had somehow unravelled.
 It had unravelled in a rather spectacular and abrupt manner.
 What had seemed impossible last night seemed inevitable this
 morning: he would leave the military.

+Like everything else in the military, there was a protocol for leaving.
+And one did not become a colonel without mastering the protocols.
+Taggart, indeed, was a master of protocols, and, sitting on his bed, he began to plan his departure.

+Years of being in the military had colored his thinking: everything was a battle campaign.
+In this case, he was performing a tactical retreat.

+_But what happens after I resign?_ he thought, _what then?_

+He didn't have a plan after leaving the military.
+But let's focus on tactics and worry about strategy later.
+First thing first: resignation letter.

+Actually, the resignation letter was the second thing.
+First he needed to get dressed and prepared for the day, which he did, with military precision.

+Years earlier the resignation letter was physical, often a single page (brevity is important, especially with a resignation letter.
+The resignation letter is not a mechanism to air grievances or settle scores — it is merely a mechanism to effect change, specifically with regard to military status).
+But these days much was done with email.

+> General Gates,

+There was a chain of command, and the resignation letter must be delivered to the commanding officer.
+In his case, General Gates.

+> It is with great regret that I tender my resignation as Colonel of the United States Army, effective immediately.

+Short and sweet — the best way.

+> Sincerely,

+He typed his name and clicked "Send" without hesitating.
+He counted to ten slowly.

+The phone rang.

+"Taggart."

+"Gates."

+He knew as sure as day that Gates would call within ten seconds of him submitting his resignation.
+He wasn't sure how Gates had managed it, but he seemed to be constantly connected.
+And to never need sleep.

+"I must confess your resignation was entirely unexpected."

+"I share that sentiment, sir."

+"May I ask why you decided to submit your resignation?"

+"I find myself unable to fulfill the duties of my rank, sir."

+"Have you considered a vaction."

+"No, sir."

+"Would you consider a vacation?"

+"No, sir.
+I am confident a vacation would not change anything."

+"Colonel Taggart, I am at a loss for words.
+I do not exaggerate when I say that you are one of the finest military men I have encountered in my career.
+I have genuine fears that this project will suffer greatly if you depart.
+Perhaps you would entertain the possibility of staying long enough to see the project through to its end before resigning?"

+"With all due respect, sir, my resignation is effective immediately."

+"Colonel Taggart, there is a possibility that a Brigadier General position may open as a result of personnel changes.
+Were I to guarantee a promotion to that rank upon your agreement to remain with the project until it finishes, would you consider staying?"

+Brigadier General.
+The brass ring.
+If he stayed, he'd be a general, and he could retire at a higher pay grade.

+But it would be a mistake to think that his career in the military had been driven by the ambition to become a general, which, in his mind, that was a rather shallow and egotistical motivation.
+No, his motivation ran much deeper.
+He was in the military to protect and to serve.
+Yes, that was a cliche, but cliches can also be true.
+Taggart had a well-developed sense of obligation and responsibility.